Mark Leon

-Mark Leon (1962 - 2018) was a former civil servant with NASA Ames Research Center.
+Mark Leon (1962 – April 2018) was a former civil servant with NASA Ames Research Center.
 His primary work was in education and communication systems.

 Early life

 Mark Leon grew up in a rather rough East San Jose neighborhood, and graduated from James Lick High School in 1980.
 He originally began taking a slightly more academic route to life when he began hiding in the library from other high school students who were attempting to beat him up.

 He also attended San Jose State University and won a silver medal in the 1985 Collegiate National Judo Championships.
-He received his bachelor's degree in electrical engineering.
+He received his bachelor's degree in electrical engineering in 1986.

 Communications work

 In the 1980s Leon was instrumental in establishing trans-Atlantic communication between American, French and English space agencies.
 In the 1990s he completed the first audio/video link to Antarctica.
 This was thought to be impossible at the time.

 Affiliation with FIRST Robotics

 For many years Mark Leon worked as a Master of Ceremonies in many FIRST robotics competition events both on and off season.
-He was particularly well known for wearing a bright blue NASA coat and dying his hair the same color for these events.
+He was particularly well known for wearing a bright blue NASA coat and dying his hair the same color for these events and coined the phrase "Do the math, Save the world".
 He was widely cited as an inspiration to many high school students to build robots and impacted many career choices.
 He is also credited with the existence of a large number of FRC teams.